Nereland/Shark_Attack_Project/README.md

 ## So, what do I want to test?
 <hr>

 ![whale-shark-281498_1920](https://i.imgur.com/sAasebV.jpg)
-Well, we know that the frequency of these attacks is rare, but, ideed, even when it happens, they do not attack to death.
+Well, it is know that sharks rarely attack, but, ideed, even when it happens, they do not attack to death.
 And here is the first hypothesis I am going to test,

 Secondly, it has been reported that most victims of shark attacks were engaged in activities such as surfing, water skiing and boating, so I want to test whether the injuries that result from these attacks were mainly on lower limbs